Database, Tables, Views, and Indexes

 ALTER VIEW RENAME renames an existing view.

-To rename a view, you must possess the ALTER VIEW privilege for the view.
+To rename a view, you must have the ALTER VIEW privilege for the view.

 Syntax